Antenatal risk assessment tests help parents take an important step towards a healthy and happy pregnancy.

 These help to determine if a baby is at high or low risk of having a chromosomal abnormality.
 Only women who receive a high-risk result will be offered confirmatory diagnostic invasive resting.

 The commonest test, OSCAR first trimester screening, involves a blood rest for pregnancy-associated plasma protein-A (PAPPA) and human chorionic gonadotropin (HCG).
 This is combined with an ultrasound scan to measure the space at the back of the baby’s neck (nuchal translucency) and is performed at between 11-13 weeks and 6 days.

-The results are matched to the mother’s age to determine the risk of having a baby with Down, Edwards and Parau syndromes.
-If the risk level is low, first trimesrer screening can provide much relief and offer the reassurance of a healthy pregnancy.
+The results are matched to the mother’s age to determine the risk of having a baby with Down, Edward’s and Patau syndromes.
+If the risk level is low, first trimester screening can provide much relief and offer the reassurance of a healthy pregnancy.

 This procedure draws a small amount of the amniotic fluid surrounding the baby by passing a fine needle through the mother’s abdomen and into the womb.
-Performed under ultrasound guidance, it’s usually safe from weeks 16-20 of pregnancy.
+Performed under ultrasound guidance, it’s usually safe from weeks 16 weeks onwards.

-About 0.2-0.3% of women who undergo amniocentesis from the 15th week of pregnancy could miscarry from the procedure.
-Results take from a few days to up to four weeks and if a disorder is diagnosed, generic counselling is offered.
+About 0.1-0.3% of women who undergo amniocentesis from the 15th week of pregnancy could miscarry from the procedure.
+Results take up to 2 weeks and if a disorder is diagnosed, generic counselling is offered.

-Results take from a few days to 10 days.
-Patients with confirmed abnormal chromosomal results are referred for genetic counselling to help them make a decision as to whether to continue with the pregnancy.
+Results take up to 2 weeks.
+Patients with confirmed abnormal chromosomal results are referred for genetic counselling to help them make a decision as to whether to continue on with the pregnancy.